chase-moskal/snapstate/readme.md

 ⛹️ updates are debounced, avoiding duplicate updates
 🌳 carve large state trees into substates
 🧬 implemented with recursive es proxies
-🔬 typescript-native types
+🔬 typescript-native types, es modules
 💖 free and open source, just for you

-snapstate is our mobx replacement. mobx is great, but ridiculously large at like 50 KB. not even sure how they achieved that. snapstate aims to replace mobx, but it's only a few hundred lines. when you minify and gzip it, it's probably like 1 or 2 KB.
+snapstate is designed to be a modern replacement for mobx. mobx was amazing, but has grown comically large at like 50 KB. snapstate is only a few hundred lines. mobx is also *global,* among other complications that we don't prefer.

 <br/>